gvwilson/thirdbit/fiction/beneath-coriandel/index.md

 Beyond the stone garden there's another gate, and then the undercity proper.
 If the saints love me, I'll find the bonescuttle there.
 All I have to do is kill it, retrace my steps, get past whatever is in the pool these days, and I'll be free of my oath.
-And then---
+And then—

 I shake my head and tell the faint, frightened squeaks coming from my pack to shush.
 I have plenty to worry about before I get to "and then".